Preview Mode Links will not work in preview mode

 Luis Castilla

-over seven years ago
+almost eight years ago

 1. Sarah: I’m not aware of anything specific that would require Spanish language materials.
 As we fight the election in certain states, we should start creating content targeting Spanish speaking legislators.